George H.W. Bush And Barbara Bush Celebrate 72nd Anniversary

 Happy anniversary to George H.W.
 Bush and Barbara Bush!

 The former president, 92, and former first lady celebrated their 72nd wedding anniversary on Friday.
-They are the longest-married couple in presidential history, a record they set back in 2000 when they beat out John and Abigail Adams, who were married for 54 years.
+They are the longest-married couple in presidential history, followed by Jimmy and Rosalynn Carter, who married in 1946.

 The couple tied the knot on Jan.
 6, 1945 in Rye, New York while George was home on leave from the Navy during World War II.
 They went on to have six children ― four sons including George, Jeb, Neil and Marvin and two daughters Dorothy and Robin, who died at age three of leukemia.

-Note: CORRECTION: An earlier version of this story incorrectly stated that John and Abigail Adams had the second longest marriage in presidential history; that distinction goes to Jimmy and Rosalynn Carter.